ONSdigital/sml-catalogue/content/about/notesOnTesting.md

    * Test Imputation - tests expected columns are in the output.
    * Test Imputation - tests Scenarios.
    * Test outliering - type validation on the input dataframe(s).
-   * Test outliering - if params not strings .
+   * Test outliering - if params not strings.
-   * Test outliering - if params null .
+   * Test outliering - if params null.
-   * Test outliering - validation fail if mismatched calibration cols .
+   * Test outliering - validation fail if mismatched calibration cols.
-   * Test outliering - validation fail if nulls in data .
+   * Test outliering - validation fail if nulls in data.
-   * Test outliering - if cols missing from input dataframe(s) .
+   * Test outliering - if cols missing from input dataframe(s).
    * Test outliering - if output contents are as expected, both new columns and data.
    * Test outliering - expected columns are in the output.